Basic settings in the Postfix main.cf file

-For the setup in this series of articles, you do not need this setting so you can leave that blank.
+For the setup in this series of articles, you do not need this setting.
+You can leave it blank.

-Defines the network to use.
-The default includes IPv6 settings, which you can remove.
+mynetworks parameter defines the network to use.
+The default value includes IPv6 settings, which you can remove.
 The remaining value looks as follows:

 mynetworks = 127.0.0.0/8

-After the changes we have made, the last section in my main.cf looks like this:
+After the preceding changes, the last section in the example main.cf file looks as follows:

 myhostname = mail.democloud.com alias_maps = hash:/etc/aliases alias_database = hash:/etc/aliases myorigin = $mydomain mydestination = $mydomain, localhost.$mydomain, localhost relayhost = mynetworks = 127.0.0.0/8 mailbox_size_limit = 0 recipient_delimiter = + inet_interfaces = all

-As with all packages, once you have made any changes to the configuration, you will need to restart it:
+As with all packages, after you have made any changes to the configuration, you must restart, as follows:

 sudo /etc/init.d/postfix restart